 Faulty implementation of a principle isn't faulty principle.
 Flawed execution of a concept isn't flawed concept.
 Our execution is, usually, imperfect.
 And human.
-Our lived experience is the sum of our learning (or the lack of it), our growth (or the lack of it).
+Our experience is the sum of our learning (or the lack of it), our growth (or the lack of it).

 Falling short isn't failure; a refusal to keep trying, is.

 Harari's conclusion, from lingering or growing inequality and cruelty is that Thomas Jefferson's precepts are as pathetic as Hammurabi's.
 Only, the former is better dressed.